rishabhgoyal9/Sorting-Algo-Visualizer/README.md

             b.
 Created Function to vary the size of that array
             b.
 Created Function to the speed of the Visualization of algorithms as they run

-TECH USERD => JAVASCRIPT , DOM , HTML , CSS
+TECH USED => JAVASCRIPT , DOM , HTML , CSS